Sung-Huan/ANNOgesic/docs/source/test_case.rst

         -rt 1 -u \
         ANNOgesic

-For generating best gff files, you can decide which information you want to use for filtering.
-The options are ribosomal binding sites, starting from TSSs and non-overlaping with sRNAs.
+For generating best candidates, The criteria can be assigned by you (ex: with ribosome binding site, with TSS, without overlap with sRNA, etc.).
-Then you can get the gff files, statistics files and tables. ``all_candidates`` is the gff files and tables without filtering; ``best`` is the gff_files and tables with filtering.
+After running ``sorf``, gff files, statistics files and tables of sORF can be gained. ``all_candidates`` is the gff files and tables without filtering; ``best`` is the gff_files and tables with filtering.

 ::